Degree RequirementADN/ASN or BSN (preferred)

-What Is a Medical-Surgical Nurse?
+What is a Medical-Surgical Nurse?

 The Medical-Surgical Nurse or "Med-Surg" Nurse has a broad array of knowledge that is applied in the fast-paced environment of the surgical operating room.
 The daily schedule or yearly agenda of these nurses is difficult to predict due to the many different types of patients that they see and treat.
-Typical tasks may involve caring for a patient who is rapidly deteriorating and required a higher level of care as well as patients who are stable and being discharged home.
+Typical tasks may involve caring for a patient who is rapidly deteriorating and requires a higher level of care as well as patients who are stable and being discharged home.
 A busy and often stressful hospital environment is common.

-Becoming a Medical-Surgical Nurse
+How to Become a Medical-Surgical Nurse

 When nursing was a younger profession, the majority of nurses worked in wards performing bedside care, and most were classified as medical-surgical nurses.
 Currently, med-surg nurses work in a variety of positions both on the hospital floor and beyond.

 Medical-surgical nursing is often the first step that a newly licensed RN takes in their professional career – and for a few good reasons!
-Jobs in bedside post-operative patient care are some of the most abundant in the industry, meaning there are a wealth of job openings.
+Jobs in bedside post-operative patient care are some of the most abundant in the industry, meaning there is a wealth of job openings.
 There is considerable support from other nurses on the floor, and many opportunities for learning as part of the healthcare team.
 In general med-surg, there is an array of patients that come through each day, week and month, greatly informing the new nurses experience, practice and perspective.

-Nurses who graduate with an ADN or Associate's Degree in Nursing are hired into the medical-surgical specialty quite often.
+Nurses who graduate with an ADN or Associate's Degree in Nursing from an accredited school are hired into the medical-surgical specialty quite often.
 However, a BSN or Bachelor's degree is increasingly preferred and continuing on to receive this degree after hire may be a condition of employment.
+Newly graduated nurses will find internship programs for the medical-surgical specialty at most hospitals.
+Internships involve a didactic component as well as a preceptorship with an experienced nurse.
+Experienced nurses who opt to transfer into the medical-surgical unit should also ensure they have an appropriate training program, but often this is not as in-depth as the new graduate internship.
+Here is a table that demonstrates how long you can expect to invest in each step:

 Any Certifications or Credentials Needed?